RachWalm/spelling-game/README.md

 ![current flow chart](documents/current-flow-chart.png)

-There is also features that allow the player to ask for the first letter that aren't critical to play that haven't been included in this flow chart to keep it simple.
+There is also features that allow the player to ask for the first letter/buy a letter or see the hint that aren't critical to play that haven't been included in this flow chart to keep it simple.

 #### Functions to ensure game played correctly

-The first function that the user will access will be front screen with the instructions button.
-This leads to a dialogue box containing all the instructions.
+The first function that the user will access will be front screen with the start game and instructions buttons.

+The instructions button leads to a dialogue box containing all the instructions.
 This was something that I was unfamiliar with and used the code from this :

 [modal vs dialogue blog](https://blog.webdevsimplified.com/2023-04/html-dialog/)